chipster/chipster-openshift/k3s/prerequisites.md

 From now on, please run all commands in this `k3s` directory unless told otherwise.

-## Install Docker, K3s, Helm and other utils
+## Install K3s, Helm and other utils

 We'll use Docker to build container images.
 K3s will be configured to also run images with Docker so the images are readily available in Docker after each build.